-I’ve generally opted for the memorable, up-tempo songs, but a strength of these Moa albums is how they balance the obvious appealing to children songs with more subdued songs that also appeal to adults.
+I’ve generally opted for the memorable, up-tempo songs, but a strength of Moa’s childrens albums is how they balance upbeat children’s songs with more subdued songs that also appeal to adults.
 The words are simple, but this low key and pretty song would fit on her adult albums, and it’s a respite from sensory overload for grown ups.

 Tahi, Rua, Toru, Wha

 Speeding up each verse, until the song becomes impossibly fast, is a great gimmick for a children’s album.
-In case you don’t recognise the words, they’re Maori for the numbers one to four.
+In case you don’t recognise the words in the title, they’re Maori for the numbers one to four.

 The Nigh Nighs Song